jfreeze/horizon/README.md

 You will need to add `.env` to your deploy artifacts.
 One solution is to copy the .env file to your `overlays` folder in `rel/overlays/.env`.

-But this method may be insufficient since it would be the same `.env` file for all deploys.
+However, this method may be insufficient since it would be the same `.env` file for all deploys.
 Writing a `Step` or a more sophisticated overlay that is version dependent may be required if not using `env.sh.eex`.

 ## Deploying with Horizon.Ops